manishak8089/AksharaSetu-The-Character-Bridge-Between-Tulu-and-Kannada/README.md

 **5. User Interface**

-_Streamlit is used to build the interactive web interface for AksharaSetu, providing an easy-to-use platform for character recognition.
-The interface includes a drawing canvas, powered by streamlit_drawable_canvas, where users can draw Tulu characters directly in the browser.
-Once the character is drawn, the model predicts the corresponding Kannada character and displays it on the screen.
-Additionally, an instructions button is available to guide users on how to draw the characters for accurate recognition.
-Streamlit's simple, responsive layout ensures an intuitive and seamless experience for Tulu-to-Kannada translation._
+_Streamlit is used to build the interactive web interface for AksharaSetu, offering a real-time character recognition platform.
+The interface features a drawing canvas, powered by streamlit_drawable_canvas, where users can draw Tulu characters directly in the browser.
+As soon as a character is drawn, the model processes the input in real-time and predicts the corresponding Kannada character, displaying it immediately on the screen.
+An instructions button is also available to guide users on how to draw the characters for accurate recognition.
+Streamlit’s simple, responsive layout ensures a smooth and intuitive user experience for real-time Tulu-to-Kannada translation._
 <p align="center">
   <img src="./images/image7.png" alt="Dataset Example 1" width="45%" height="300px" />
   <img src="./images/image6.png" alt="Dataset Example 1" width="45%" height="300px" />